 Protected characteristic Score Comment Gender Neutral It is not considered that the licensing schemes will have any different impact on people of different sex than the rest of the population.
-Age, Disability, race/Ethnicity, Religion or Belief.
-Positive low It is anticipated that the licensing schemes will have a positive effect on anti-social behaviour, which may be a positive impact for older people, those with disabilities, people with a BME origin and those who may be persecuted for their religion or belief, sexual orientation or gender assignment.
+Age, Disability, race/Ethnicity, Religion or Positive low It is anticipated that the licensing schemes will have a positive effect on anti-social behaviour, which may be a positive impact for older people,

+Belief. those with disabilities, people with a BME origin and those who may be persecuted for their religion or belief, sexual orientation or gender assignment.
 Age & Disability Positive low The changes to the welfare system may have a negative impact on the provision of quality housing availability.
 Benefit dependant household may be displaced into the licensing areas as a result of Local Housing Allowance rent caps.
-Licensing seeks to remove some of these negative consequences by improving the quality of the private rented sector housing market and the licensing areas.
-Race/Ethnicity Positive low Selective and Additional HMO Licensing will tackle overcrowding and illegal conversions which may have a positive impact on these groups that can often live in the private rented sector Religion or belief Positive low It is anticipated that the licensing schemes will have a positive effect on anti-social behaviour, which may be a positive impact for those who may be persecuted for their religion or belief Sexual Orientation Neutral It is not considered that the licensing scheme will have any different impact on people of this characteristic than the rest of the population Gender Reassignment Neutral It is not considered that the licensing scheme will have any different impact on people of this characteristic than the rest of the population Pregnancy and maternity Neutral It is not considered that the licensing scheme will have any different impact on people of this characteristic than the rest of the population Other Protected Groups Positive One of the aims of the schemes is to improve the standards of privately rented housing in the areas.
-The schemes aim to provide better housing opportunities for all of those groups with protected characteristics.
+Licensing seeks some of these negative consequences by improving the quality of the private rented sector housing market and the licensing areas.
+Race/Ethnicity Positive low Selective and Additional HMO Licensing will tackle overcrowding and illegal conversions which may have a positive impact on these groups that can often live in the private rented sector Religion or belief Positive low It is anticipated that the licensing schemes will have a positive effect on anti-social behaviour, which may be a positive impact for those who may be persecuted for their religion or belief Sexual Orientation Neutral It is not considered that the licensing scheme will have any different impact on people of this characteristic than the rest of the population Gender Reassignment Neutral It is not considered that the licensing scheme will have any different impact on people of this characteristic than the rest of the population Pregnancy and maternity Neutral It is not considered that the licensing scheme will have any different impact on people of this characteristic than the rest of the population Marriage/Civil partnership Neutral It is not considered that the licensing scheme will have any different impact on people of these characteristics than the rest of the population Deprived area/background Positive One of the aims of the schemes is to improve the level of deprivation in the designated areas.
+The designated areas of the schemes are largely the areas which contain, or are close to, the majority of deprived households in Sefton and as such the implementation of this policy is likely to achieve a positive outcome for people in this group.